 The need for a safe, social environment in which to linedance led my wife & I to sponsor dances through the various Park & Recreation Districts where we taught.
 I became the DJ, and my wife took over the task of assisting beginners at the dances.
 We presently do a dance each month on the first Sunday afternoon at the Community Clubhouse in Fair Oaks, CA.

 I have had the repeated privilege to be an invited instructor at the Pismo Beach Country Western Dance Festival, subsequently Clovis Western Days, Cambria Western Dance Festival, and Boogie ‘til the Cows Come Home and have been the DJ for Scooter Lee’s “Dancing for the Dream” event in the Sacramento area from 2008 to present.
 As a choreography competition winner I was invited to teach in Las Vegas at the 2013 Vegas Dance Explosion.
-My dance choreography can also be found on other sites including Copperknob, Linedancer Magazine, Yipee, and Kickit.
+My dance choreography can also be found on other sites including Copperknob, Linedancer Magazine, and Yipee.

 In 1981, I was newly divorced, and did not know how to re-enter the single life.
 A female friend of mine introduced me to Country Line Dancing, even though I protested for months.
 I liked Rock and Roll, not Country music, and did not want anything to do with it, but I appreciated my friend taking me out, but really, did she have to insist on Country Line Dancing?